TommyCpp/Athena/README.md

     * march all the author

 ## Exception Check List
 Among the Athena, we may encounter different kind of exceptions.
-The Http standard status code(like 401,400) may not enough.
-Thus, we introduce some custom status code which will be include in the response body when exception.
+The Http standard status code(like 401,400) may not be enough.
+Thus, we introduce some custom status code which will be include in the response body when exception happens.

 code | meaning
 -----|--------